-If the COD patient has kept warm and things as far a RBC remain constant, health and test indicators may remain constant.
-This balanced level as indicated, might be considered the “CAD Normal” range for the individual CAD.
+If the CAD patient has kept warm and things as far a RBC remain constant, health and test indicators may remain constant.
+This balanced RBC level as indicated, might be considered the “CAD Normal” range for this individual CAD.
 Though certainly not so called “normal” for a healthy non-CAD person.